BatoolMM/Zero-to-hero-in-R/README.md

 | 6        	| Create your first R package!       	|

-All Slides associated with the course can be found in [Zenodo](Batool Almarzouq.
-(2022, August 25).
-R from Zero to Hero (Arabic).
-Zenodo. https://doi.org/10.5281/zenodo.7023492):
+All Slides associated with the course can be found in [Zenodo](https://doi.org/10.5281/zenodo.7023492):

 > Batool Almarzouq.
 (2022, August 25).
 R from Zero to Hero (Arabic).
 Zenodo. https://doi.org/10.5281/zenodo.7023492